top of page

 Although the User Research and Market Research conducted on this topic was exhaustive, some excerpts from the research are being posted in bits and pieces throughout the case study.

-The entire service model has been based on research- primary and secondary.
-The executive summary of the research is-
+The entire service model has been based on primary and secondary research.
+The summary of the research is-

 Social inclusion and communication: